Biography

 Gave lectures about 3D chromatin architecture related research topics to graduate students and post-docs from statistics background, and led paper review discussions.

-• STAT301 - Introduction to Statistical Methods (Fall 2014 Guest Lecturer for Discussion Sections):
+• STAT301 - Introduction to Statistical Methods (Fall 2014 Guest Lecturer for Discussion Sections at University of Wisconsin - Madison):

 Led undergraduate students discussions for solving hypothesis testing and statistical estimation problems.